-Persistent queuing (PQ) is a feature that helps minimize data loss if a downstream receiver is unreachable.
-Durability is provided by writing data to disk for the duration of the outage, and forwarding it upon recovery.
+LogStream's persistent queuing (PQ) feature helps minimize data loss if a downstream receiver is unreachable.
+PQ provides durability by writing data to disk for the duration of the outage, and forwarding it upon recovery.

 Persistent queues are:

-- Available at the output side (i.e., after processing).
+- Available on the output side (i.e., after processing).

-- Engaged only when all of the receivers of that output exert blocking.
+- Engaged only when all of that output's receivers exert blocking.